The CIO role in cybersecurity: Advice from a former White House CIODate: Mar 13, 2013

 Madison, Wis.
 As cybercriminals take on bigger, more high-profile targets, businesses are beginning

-N.C., sat down with SearchCIO.com to share some advice.
-First up: Stop doing what you're
+based in Charlotte, N.C., sat down with SearchCIO.com to share some advice.
+First up: Stop doing

 Karen Goulart: I'm starting to hear -- and in fact I've heard a few folks here at the symposium saying -- that the topic of cybersecurity is something that's coming up in boardrooms now, thanks to some recent high-profile hacking incidents.
 Are you finding this to be true, and what would you advise CIOs to do in the face of this?